Pati–Salam model: Core theory

 See restricted representation.
-Of course, calling the representations things like ('̅'̅'̅4̅'̅'̅'̅, 1, 2) and (6, 1, 1) is purely a physicist's convention(source?), not a mathematician's convention, where representations are either labelled by Young tableaux or Dynkin diagrams with numbers on their vertices, but still, it is standard among GUT theorists.
+Calling the representations things like ('̅'̅'̅4̅'̅'̅'̅, 1, 2) and (6, 1, 1) is purely a physicist's convention, not a mathematician's convention, where representations are either labelled by Young diagrams or by Dynkin diagrams with numbers on their vertices, but still, it is standard among GUT theorists.

 The weak hypercharge, Y, is the sum of the two matrices: